Long COVID: The science shows how little we know | DW | 10.02.2022

 Ophthalmologists in Germany, for instance, have investigated small blood vessels, known as capillaries, in the eyes of long COVID patients.

-The researchers say that long COVID seems to effect the shape of some blood vessels and that that can affect the blood's ability to flow through the body.
+Researchers say long COVID seems to effect the shape of some blood vessels and that that can affect the blood's ability to flow through the body.

 A study published in January found four major risk factors: